Blog Post

 From a leadership perspective, encourage and welcome those ideas.
 Consider asking for employee contribution on subjects that the board is discussing.
 For example, if as a board you are struggling to recruit in a competitive market, ask your employees for their ideas and suggestions, their different viewpoint may identify excellent alternative solutions.

-Don’t just refer employee, HR related and social matters to your employees.
+Don’t just refer employee, wellbeing, HR related and social matters to your employees.
 Share knowledge of the company by getting their input and feedback on business related matters.
-Trough doing this your employees will gain a greater understanding of the challenges in place and the opportunities that your company provides to them.
+Through doing this your employees will gain a greater understanding of the challenges in place and the opportunities that your company provides to them.

-IDT Tip: find a way to encourage and accept employee contributions that supports, enhances and fits in with the governance framework, whether this is via an employee council, performance reviews, workshops, ideas boxes, surveys or one of the other many means of engaging and getting feedback.
+IDT Tip: find a way to encourage and accept employee contributions that supports, enhances and fits in with the governance framework, whether this is via an employee council, working groups, performance reviews, workshops, ideas boxes, surveys or one of the other many means of engaging and getting feedback.

-In conclusion , and reverting back to the analogy with the skeleton … be clear on how your skeleton fits together and understand what each part has responsibility for.
+In conclusion, and reverting back to the analogy with the skeleton … be clear on how your skeleton fits together and understand what each part has responsibility for.
 As with a skeleton, if part of it breaks, for example if the board needs additional expertise, if a trustee resigns, if the employee voice is not being heard, mend it as soon as possible.

 Long term issues not mended will remain and will gradually erode the effectiveness of the governance framework.
 They will also take more time and resource to mend in the future and could create an even greater issue if not addressed in a timely manner.
 Like a broken bone that hasn’t healed, the dull pain will eventually turn into a greater distraction that could compromise the whole organisation.